The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 2. Executive Summary

-2.1 The New Constitutional System establishes a federal, parity-based framework for shared governance on the island of Ireland.
+2.1 The New Constitutional System establishes a parity-based constitutional framework for shared governance on the island of Ireland.

-2.2 It translates the consent-based principles of the Good Friday/Belfast Agreement into a defined institutional order capable of preventing majoritarian dominance, protecting identity, and ensuring administrative continuity.
+2.2 It gives institutional form to the consent-based principles of the Good Friday/Belfast Agreement within a defined constitutional order capable of:

 2.3 The system is structured around: